-Too late he remembers Professor Oak’s caution about the recoil: the flash of light that brings Charmander out sends his arm snapping back with a wrenching pain.
-Red grimaces and rubs his elbow, which feels as though he’d pulled the muscle.
+He almost remembers Professor Oak’s caution about the recoil too late, and braces his arm just before the flash of light that brings Charmander out sends his arm snapping back.
+Red grimaces and rubs his elbow.

 Charmander stands waiting, exactly as he had before Red had withdrawn him, flame low and breathing hard.
 Red kneels beside it and feeds it more berries, then bends his head to examine the fire at the end of its tail.

 No matter how hard he strains his eyes, he can’t make out what the fire is burning.
 It seems to simply flare from the end of its tail, blue at its base, then white and red above that.
 Red moves his hand above the fire until he feels its heat, then snatches it back.